 Carrie Reindollar LPN, CCHP, has joined NCCHC as accreditation advisor.
-She brings to the role nearly 20 years of experience as operations manager, director of training, and regional nurse manager with a correctional health care vendor, where she oversaw medical program management for facilities throughout the Midwest, as well as being an active NCCHC surveyor.
-In this new role, Reindollar will work directly with facilities seeking accreditation and continue as a surveyor. incarcerated people and the presence of individuals who have engaged in violent behavior.
-The position statement Public Health Implications of Violence and Correctional Settings, an update to Prevention of Violence in Correctional
+She brings to the role nearly 20 years of experience as operations manager, director of training, and regional nurse manager with a correctional program management for facilities throughout the Midwest, as well as being an active NCCHC surveyor.
+In this new role, Reindollar will work directly with facilities seeking accreditation and continue as a surveyor.